-A water pressure switch device senses changes in pressure and responds at one or more actuation points by turning on or turning off the water supply, or by triggering an alarm.
+Electronic water pressure switches are used to start and stop the electric water pump automatically based on preset pressures.
+The water pressure switches not only automate the pumps but also prevent dry running.
 Most often used in connection with pumps, water pressure switches are capable of monitoring and regulating water pressure systems by engaging the pump unit when the pressure is too low and stopping the pump when the pressure is optimal.
 Read More…

-Water pressure switches operate on the same principles as most other pressure switches: a small pressure-sensitive force collector such as a strain gauge, piston, diaphragm, bourdon tube or bellows receives strain from the pressurized water and acts as a transducer, generating a signal as a function of the imposed pressure.
+Water pressure switches work similarly to most other pressure switches: a small pressure-sensitive force collector, such as a piston, diaphragm, Bourdon tube, or bellows, receives strain from the pressurized water and serves as a transducer, producing a signal as a function of the applied pressure.